 Location and Details

-Meetings will take place at the Graduate Life Center 155 Otey St, Blacksburg, VA 24060, Meeting Room B. Light refreshments will be provided.
-Attendees are also welcome to bring food to snack on or to share with others.
+Meetings will take place at the Graduate Life Center 155 Otey St, Blacksburg, VA 24060, Meeting Room B. Attendees are also welcome to bring food to snack on or to share with others.

-If you are interested in joining these conversations or want more information, please contact Kasey Owen by emailing firstname.lastname@example.org.
+If you are interested in joining these conversations or want more information, please contact Stephanie Zhu, firstname.lastname@example.org.
 No registration is required.
 If you are an individual with a disability and desire an accommodation, please contact Stephanie at least 10 days prior to the event.